 Often it’s easy to get caught up in the gifts or the whats of the holidays instead of why we celebrate the season.
 Winter is a time of slowing down in preparation for new growth.
 It's a time to reflect on the meaning of life and to savor moments spent with others.

 Winter is a time of slowing down in preparation for new growth.

 Rushing to and from is seen as more of a rite of passage more than a burden we carry, and we can easily neglect to take care of our body, mind, and soul.
 Sadly, we don’t run as efficiently as we should if we don’t stop and take time to rest.
 So, cozy up to that fire and grab a good book.
 Those who are meant to be in your life will understand that the best gift to receive is the gift of friendship and love.

-May this Holiday season help you to see that the most important things in life truly cannot be bought.
+May this holiday season help you to see that the most important things in life truly can't be bought.
 Love, joy, and peace are priceless gifts to give to yourself and to others!